Kirsten-T/SentimentAnalysis_GENOME/README.md

-One more supporting detail worth mentioning: in both periods the upvote skew is negative (−0.05 in 2022, −0.05 in 2024), meaning the community consistently upvoted the angrier-than-average comments in both years — so the hardening isn't just what people wrote, it's what the crowd rewarded.
+One more supporting detail worth mentioning: in both periods the upvote skew is negative (−0.05 in 2022, −0.05 in 2024), meaning the community consistently upvoted the angrier-than-average comments in both years, so the hardening isn't just what people wrote, it's also what the crowd rewarded.

 ## 6. How to run